gunthercox/ChatterBot/readme.md

 # ChatterBot

-This library allows developers to create language independent chat bots that return responses to based on collections of known conversations.
+ChatterBot is a conversational Python library which makes it possible to generate responses to based on collections of known conversations.
+ChatterBot's language independent design allows it to be trained to speak any language.

 [![Package Version](https://badge.fury.io/py/ChatterBot.png)](http://badge.fury.io/py/ChatterBot)
 [![Build Status](https://travis-ci.org/gunthercox/ChatterBot.svg?branch=master)](https://travis-ci.org/gunthercox/ChatterBot)